Current Mathematica projects in the Toolkit include:

 - Fast Self-forced Inspirals: Code to compute self-force inspirals rapidly using the near-identity transformed (NIT’d) equations of motion.

-- EMRI Kludge Suite: A suite of software for computing kludge waveforms for generic extreme mass-ratio inspirals in a Kerr black hole.
+- EMRI Kludge Suite: A suite of software for computing kludge waveforms for generic extreme mass-ratio inspirals into a Kerr black hole.

 A range of further tools are being developed and will be added as the project expands.
 There is also a repository of results associated with the Toolkit.
 Current publicly available results include: